takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.8.00 (02/07/2024 update)` <br>
+  ・ In rounds where tile revival speed is displayed, if the value of the graph slope is 0, the value is displayed before the start of the round and not displayed after the start of the round. <br>
+  ・ Improved the stability of the status display during matchmaking in Explore mode. <br>
+  ・ In the course search tool, when the round end condition in the Unity round is “time_elapsed”, the game ignores the qualify rate setting, so the clear rate display now shows “--%”. <br>

   ○ `2024.7.40 (31/07/2024 update)` <br>
   ・ In the point acquisition round, in addition to the rank display in the external area, the point difference from the border is also displayed at the same time. <br>